remimorvan/knowledge-clustering/README.md

 ```
 Usage: knowledge cluster [OPTIONS]

-  Edit a NOTION file using the knowledges present in a DIAGNOSE file.
+  Defines, as a comment and in the knowledge files, all the knowledges
+  occuring in the file.

 Options:
   -k, --knowledge FILE      File containing the knowledges that are already
+                            defined.
+Multiple files are allowed; new
+                            knowledges will be written in the last one.
-                            defined.  [required]
+                            [required]
   -d, --diagnose FILE       Diagnose file produced by LaTeX.  [required]
   -l, --lang [en|fr]        Language of your TeX document.
-  -S, --scope / --no-scope  Print the scopes defined in the notion file and
+  -S, --scope / --no-scope  Print the scopes defined in the knowledge file and
                             print the possible meaning of those scope inferred
                             by knowledge-clustering.
   -c, --config-file TEXT    Specify the configuration file.
 By default the
                             configuration file in the folder
-                            <knowledge-clustering-installation-
-                            folder>/knowledge_clustering/data/ corresponding
+                            <knowledge-clustering-installation-folder>/data corresponding
                             to your language is used.
   --help                    Show this message and exit.
 ```